 Preheat the oven to 180 degrees.

-Dry roast the coconut in a pan for a few minutes, until browned, stirring regularly.
+Dry-roast the coconut in a pan for a few minutes until it browns, stirring regularly.

-Mix the toasted coconut, almond powder and sugar.
+Mix together the toasted coconut, almond flour and sugar.

-Beat the egg whites until stiff.
-As soon as they begin to rise, add the sugar to firm them up.
+Whisk the egg whites with a mixer.
+As soon as they start to stiffen, add the sugar to stabilize them.

-Gently mix the egg whites with the powders using a wooden spoon or silicone spatula.
+Gently mix the beaten egg whites with the powders using a wooden spoon or silicone spatula.

-Spread the dacquoise on parchment paper, in a 25 cm (10 in) baking ring.
-If you want to make sure it doesn't stick, brush it with release spray.
+Spread the dacquoise onto parchment paper, in a pastry ring approximately 25 cm in diameter.
+If you want to ensure it doesn't stick, brush with a non-stick cooking spray.

-Bake the dacquoise for about ten minutes, until golden.
-Set aside and remove the pastry ring for later (insert).
+Bake the dacquoise for about ten minutes, until golden brown.
+Set aside and retrieve the pastry ring for later (insert)

 1. For the mango-passion fruit insert

-Mix the flesh of the mango and the inside of the passion fruit.
+Blend the mango flesh and the inside of the passion fruits.

 Mix the sugar and pectin.